 Eligible F-1 students may apply for up to 12 months of OPT once per degree level.
 Students who have been authorized for 12 months or more of full-time Curricular Practical Training (CPT) are not eligible for OPT at the same degree level.

 Submit an OPT I-20 Request E-Form.
 Your academic advisor will be asked to provide feedback about your graduation timeline as part of the e-form process.
 An international student advisor will enter a recommendation for OPT in SEVIS and issue you a new I-20.
-This I-20 does not authorize you to work, you must still send your application materials to USCIS.
+This I-20 does not authorize you to work.
+You must still send your application materials to USCIS.

 7-10 business days

 Prepare the other materials required for submission to USCIS.
 You have the option to mail paper application materials to USCIS or to file online.
 Keep in mind that your application must be received by USCIS within 30 days of the signature date on the OPT I-20 and before the end of your grace period.
 Do not submit your application to USCIS until you have received an I-20 with an OPT recommendation on page 2!
 The application will be denied without this document.

 Watch the prerecorded 20 minute session in Canvas for a thorough review of the application materials and answers to common questions.
 If after watching the prerecorded 20 minute session you still have questions about your application materials, schedule an appointment to speak with an international student advisor before mailing your application to USCIS.

 Once you are approved for OPT, you must continue to notify OIS of any changes to your address, employment information, legal name, or immigration status.
 Learn how to report this information to OIS.

 You can request your OPT period to begin any day of your 60 day grace period.
 If approved, USCIS will authorize you for OPT during the 14-month period following the completion of studies (grace period + 12 months possible OPT).
 Your Employment Authorization Document (EAD card) will show either your requested start date or the date that your application is processed, whichever is later.